FOSSRIT/runbook/docs/community/exhibition-checklist.md

 Any event, conference, or show we attend needs an event profile on the FOSS@MAGIC website.
 The website does not support recurring events, so each individual event should get its own profile.
-See [Website - How to create events](/infra/website "Scroll down to 'How to create events' section") for how to do this.
+See [Website - How to create event profiles](/infra/website "Scroll down to 'How to create event profiles' section") for how to do this.

 ### Pack inventory for exhibition booth